 - Any Shadow-affiliated channeler qualifies, the most infamous of these being the thirteen Forsaken imprisoned with the Dark One at Shayol Ghul.
 Of the Forsaken, Ishamael/Moridin is the most powerful and feared, and one of the few able to access the Dark One's own form of magic, the True Power, which is extremely addictive and can cause madness.

 - Recurring villain Padan Fain is not a channeler, but after merging with a malevolent spirit known as Mordeth he acquired access to some other form of dark power that allowed him a number of nasty tricks, including infecting others with madness, summoning killer fog, and reanimating the dead as his mindless drones.
 Before long, though, he's no longer really human as much as a collection of dark powers (barely) contained in a human body.

-- Mayor Richard Wilkins III and Ethan Rayne from Buffy the Vampire Slayer.
+- Mayor Richard Wilkins III and Ethan Rayne.